Patricia Adkins Chiti

-Patricia Adkins Chiti (? – 12 June 2018) was a mezzo-soprano and musicologist involved in projects by and for women.
-She created the Fondazione Adkins Chiti: Donne in Musica (Adkins Chiti Foundation: Women in Music) in the nineteen-nineties, after starting Donne in Musica in 1978, and was a promoter of research projects regarding women in music, for which she was recognised worldwide.
-She received numerous prizes and awards, including the Premio de Investigación Musical "Rosario Marciano" ("Rosario Marciano" Musical Research Award).
+Patricia Adkins Chiti (died 12 June 2018) was a British-Italian mezzo-soprano, musicologist, and advocate for women in classical music.
+She founded Donne in Musica ('Women in Music') in 1978, which became Fondazione Adkins Chiti: Donne in Musica ('The Adkins Chiti Foundation: Women in Music') in 1996.
+She was recognised by Women in Music Uniting Strategies for Talent (WIMUST) for her work, and received numerous prizes and awards, including the Rosario Marciano Musical Research Award.